 The following publications may be obtained from the Superintendent of Documents, Government Printing Office, Washington, D. C., at the prices given.
-Remittances should be made by money order or in cash:
+Remittances should be made by money order or in cash.

 The National Parks Portfolio.
 By Robert Sterling Yard.
-260 pages, including 270 illustrations.
-Pamphlet edition, loose in flexible cover, 35 cents; book edition, containing same material securely bound in cloth, 55 cents.
+248 pages, including 306 illustrations.
+Bound securely in cloth, \$1.3

-Contains nine sections, each descriptive of a national park and one larger section devoted to other parks and monuments.
+Contains nine chapters, each descriptive of a national park and one larger chapter devoted to other parks and monuments.